 Justification of the need

 The term "fit for grandchildren" demonstrates that the issue of sustainability is inextricably linked to youth, future generations and thus to the future.
-In line with Albert Einstein's view, our current problems cannot be solved with the same mindset that created them.
-New ways of thinking and new approaches are needed to tackle the environmental, social and economic crises.
-A major theme of this study is that young people already have new ways of thinking that can be incorporated into new approaches and policy proposals.
+We cannot solve our current problems with the same mindset that created them.
+New ways of thinking and new approaches are needed to deal with the environmental, social and economic crises.
+A main thesis of this study is that young people already have new ways of thinking that can be incorporated into new approaches and policy proposals.

 Status of the project

-In 2020 and 2021, literature and internet studies were used to analyse how precarious the situation was as a result of policy decisions made against the background of Covid-19.
-There were increasing reports of young people in particular being admitted to hospitals and psychiatric clinics after suicide attempts or actually taking their own lives.
-Consequently, it is assumed that mental illnesses, suicides and suicide attempts will also have increased in Austria in 2020 as well as in the following year 2021 due to lockdowns and other measures, and that especially adolescents and young people in rural areas are affected by fears for the future and destabilising conditions.
-Due to the cooperation in the projects Women in Vibrant Rural Areas and Market Power, Covid Lessons Learned as well as the final work and presentation of the report "Social Processes in Rural Areas", only little time could be spent on this project in 2021.
+In 2022, literature and internet studies analysed how precarious the situation was due to political decisions against the background of the Covid-19 lockdown measures.
+As in 2021, there were increasing reports of young people in particular being admitted to hospitals and psychiatric wards after suicide attempts or actually taking their own lives.
+The physical state of health among young people is also alarming.
+Accordingly, it is assumed that in 2020 as well as in the following years 2021 and 2022, mental and physical illnesses, suicides and suicide attempts will have increased in Austria due to lockdowns and other measures, and that especially adolescents and young people in rural areas will be affected by fear of the future and destabilising conditions.

-Qualitative interviews and workshops with adolescents and young people will be conducted to find answers to a variety of questions.
-In the second half of 2022, after the completion of the project "Women and Vibrant Rural Areas", workshops with young people, educators and carers will look back at lockdowns and other measures to find out how youth and young people in rural areas can be offered support in coping with the additional burdens caused by social conditions and restrictions.
-What personal threats do young people in rural areas see in this?
-What challenges do they have to overcome?
+Qualitative interviews and workshops with adolescents and young people will be conducted to find answers to the variety of questions.
+In addition, adolescents and young people will be asked to write an essay or blog post about how they fared in the period from mid-March 2020, what difficulties they had to overcome and what support they would wish for under comparable circumstances.
+In early 2023, workshops are planned with young people, educators and caregivers to look back on their experiences during the lockdowns and other measures to find out how young people in the country can be offered support in coping with the additional burdens caused by social conditions and restrictions.

-Based on the results, the thesis is tested that people generally deal with the relationships of nature in a caring way if they themselves have experienced care.
+The results will be used to test the thesis that people generally deal with the conditions of nature in a caring way when they themselves have experienced care.
 In this way, the issue of sustainability is explored after analysing the social conditions.
 In deep ecology, the devastating ecological conditions are seen as a consequence of social neglect.
-Therefore, it is indispensable to first analyse the social and psychological conditions of youth and young people in rural areas before dealing with their attitudes towards ecological conditions.
-This will test the thesis: If rural policy creates caring conditions for children and young people to grow up, they will be more inclined to live in the countryside as adults and to deal with the social environment as well as with the conditions of nature in a caring way.
+Therefore, the approach chosen in this study was to first analyse the social and psychological conditions of adolescents and young people in rural areas before dealing with their attitudes towards ecological conditions and their needs for a rural area worth living in.
+In this way, the thesis is tested that if parents, educators and policy-makers in rural areas create caring conditions for children and young people to grow up in, they will be more inclined as adults to live in the countryside and to treat the people in their social environment as well as the natural habitat with care.

 Schedule